OrchardPerformance/rusefi_prototype/VVT_info.md

 ECU info from M54
 Maybe ECU info from N52

-Full throttle results from M20:
+Full throttle results from M20, positions for max VE:
 1000 = +10 deg inlet @108
 1500 = +10 @108
 2000 = between +10 @108 and +5 @103